How to Change the Ballast on a Fluorescent Light Fixture

 - Wire connectors (wire nuts)

 Remove the lens, or diffuser cover, from the fixture.
 Some fixtures have a clear plastic lens that wraps around the outside of the fixture.
-Grab the outer edge and gently pull the cover away from the fixture and down.
-If the fixture has a lens inside of a framed lid, look for locking clasps that pull down and allow the lens to swing down.Continue to 4 of 9 below.
+On these, grab the outer edge, and gently pull the cover away from the fixture and down.
+If the fixture has a lens inside of a framed lid, look for locking clasps that pull down and allow the lens to swing down.

 Locate the wiring cover plate, usually in the center of the fixture.
-On either side of the cover there will be tabs that catch in slots in the fixture.
+On either side of the cover, there will be tabs that catch in slots in the fixture.
 Squeeze the sides of the cover inward to slip the tabs out of the slots, and pull the cover down.
-This will expose the ballast and its wiring.Continue to 6 of 9 below.
+This will expose the ballast and its wiring.

-Look for the black wire and white wire connected to the ballast.
+Look for the black wire and white wires connected to the ballast.
 These are the power source wires.
 Before touching any wires or wire connections, confirm that the power is off by testing each wire with a non-contact voltage tester.
 The test should indicate that there is no voltage present in the wires.

 In addition to the source wires, there may be four or more wires connecting the ballast to the fixture's bulb sockets.

-Support the ballast with one hand (to prevent it from falling), and remove its mounting nut(s) or bolt(s) with a nut driver or socket wrench.
+Support the ballast with one hand (to prevent it from falling), and remove its mounting nuts or bolts with a nut driver or socket wrench.
 Remove the ballast from the fixture.

-Mount the new ballast to the fixture, using the mounting nut(s) or bolt(s).
-Connect the ballast wires to the fixture wires, using wire connectors, to match the original wiring.
-Reinstall the wiring cover plate, the light bulbs and the fixture lens.
+Mount the new ballast to the fixture, using the mounting nuts or bolts.
+Connect the ballast wires to the fixture wires to match the original wiring, using wire connectors.
+Reinstall the wiring cover plate, the light bulbs, and the fixture lens.